Debbie was wild born in Asia in 1971, captured at a young age, and sent to the United States to work in a circus.

 In 2006, as a result of USDA prosecutions against the Hawthorn Corporation for violations of the Animal Welfare Act involving inadequate care and mistreatment of its elephants, Debbie and ten other members of the Hawthorn’s elephant herd were sent to The Sanctuary.

 On February 7, 2006, at the age of 35, Debbie became the 19th resident of The Elephant Sanctuary, traveling with her companion Ronnie.
 Care Staff noted that Debbie appeared to be the most tentative of the former Hawthorn elephants, taking more than an hour to disembark from the transport trailer.
 Soon her tentativeness subsided, and she began exploring her new home with the herd.
-After their arrival, Debbie and Ronnie became inseparable.
-They are easy to identify, as Debbie is the tallest Asian elephant at The Sanctuary, while Ronnie is the shortest.

 During the warmer seasons, Q Habitat Caregivers report seeing signs of Debbie and Ronnie’s nighttime visits to the “South Pond” atop a ridge a half-mile away from the barn.
 Debbie and Ronnie also often make a trip to the pond during the day and frequently enjoy mud wallows closer to the barn.
 The diversity and space of their habitat allows them to choose from several options when they are in the mood for a swim.